NateRolo/PomoPlayer/README.md

 ## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-MIT License - Feel free to clone this and procrastinate by modifying it instead of studying, just like I did!
+Feel free to use it, modify it, or procrastinate by improving it (just like I did)!

 ## 🤝 Contributing